michaelthatsit/mod/57-68mm ball (50-60mm with spacers)/insert/README.md

 # Insert

-A little part just for aesthetics, if you aren't planning to use ≤57mm balls. \
+A little part just for aesthetics, if you aren't planning to use ≥57mm balls. \
-Supposed to be carefully glued like that:
+Supposed to be carefully glued in like this:

 ![image](https://github.com/user-attachments/assets/fe4bce44-45b6-4c9f-8201-1b5abfcd5d60)